COVID-19 (Coronavirus) Maintaining Records to Support NHS Test and Trace Privacy Notice

 Who may we share your data with or receive it from?

-We will share records containing your data with NHS Test and Trace where it is necessary, either because someone who has tested positive for COVID-19 may have visited our premises recently or because our premises have been identified as the location of a potential local outbreak of COVID-19.
+We will share records containing your data with NHS Test and Trace where it is necessary – for example, if our premises has been identified as the location of a potential COVID-19 outbreak, or because someone who has tested positive for COVID-19 may have visited our premises recently.

 We may share your data with NHS Test and Trace if we have collected the data for that purpose, or if we have received the same data for another purpose.
 We will only share the minimum data necessary to support NHS Test and Trace.

 The Council will not transfer personal data collected for this purpose outside the UK.

 The Council will keep any data we collect for the purpose of supporting NHS Test and Trace for 21 days after your visit to our premises.
 After 21 days we will securely delete or destroy the records containing the data.

 If we have also received your data for another purpose, we may keep the data for a longer period.
 Please refer to the Council’s other privacy notices for information on how we process your data for other purposes.

 What will happen if you do not provide or we cannot obtain the data needed?